 RSVP for this event

-The City of San Mateo is regularly re-examining its policies, and One San Mateo is committed to playing its part in that process, steadfastly advocating for fairness and inclusion, with a particular focus on housing.
+The City of San Mateo regularly re-examines its policies, and One San Mateo is committed to playing its part in that process, steadfastly advocating for fairness and inclusion, with a particular focus on housing.

 In due course, we will arrive at an assessment as an organization and publicly add our voice to this important discussion.
 We thank you for patiently and attentively walking alongside us in this process.